Monishcreate/FPArchery/README.md

 ## 🐞 Known Bugs / Incomplete Features

-- Arrow may occasionally miss collision with target if fired at low velocity.
 - Pause menu may not disable all gameplay inputs fully.
 - Some polish elements like animations or sound effects might be missing or basic.
 - Mobile or WebGL input support not tested.